-The best way to guarantee avoiding significant shrinkage (which is by nature unavoidable in all cotton) is to hand-wash or to use COLDER CYCLES or use the more delicate cycles of your washing machine.
-Claudio shirts will only shrink (from their LENGTH) when using concentrated detergent, excess heat and washing with other fabrics.
+The best way to avoid significant shrinkage is to hand-wash the garment or to exclusively use the COLDER/more delicate cycles of your washing machine.
+Claudio shirts will only shrink (from their LENGTH) when using concentrated detergent/excess heat/washing with other fabrics.

 If your shirt has them, please remove the collar stays before washing.
 This will avoid uneven wear on the collar points.
 It also saves you from trying to find them in the washing machine after washing.

 After washing is completed, dry the shirt either on a line or on a hanger.
 This will prolong the life of the shirt.
 Try to avoid using the tumble dryer as the steel drum tends to wear out the points on the collar and cuffs.
 Exposure to heat in the tumble dryer will shrink the cotton and diminish the sheen.